spatel1245/BeSocial/README.md

      * This will ensure the system is empty before starting...
 ESSENTIAL for driver*

 4. Run:
+*NOTE.
+At runtime for BeSocial, the only user in the system will be admin with the specified specs.*
 For Mac:
       java -cp postgresql-42.6.0.jar:.
 Driver or